frida/frida-website/_i18n/en/_docs/stalker.md

-how many instructions in output we will need to write the necessary instrumentation (we have possible code for emitting the different types of event, checking for excluded ranges, virtualizing instructions found at the end of the block etc).
+how many instructions in output we will need to write the necessary instrumentation (we have possible code for emitting the different types of event, checking for excluded ranges, virtualizing instructions found at the end of the block etc.).
 Also, trying to allow for the instrumented code to be non-sequential is fraught with difficulty.
-So the approach taken is to ensure that each time we read a new instruction from the interator there is at least 1024 bytes of space in the slab for our output.
-If it is not, then we store the current address in `continuation_real_address` and return `FALSE` so that the iterator ends.
+So the approach taken is to ensure that each time we read a new instruction from the iterator there is at least 1024 bytes of space in the slab for our output.
+If it is not the case, then we store the current address in `continuation_real_address` and return `FALSE` so that the iterator ends.
 ```